The Batman Adventures

-The Batman Adventures is a DC Comics comic book series featuring Batman.
-It is different from other Batman titles because it is set in the continuity (and style) of Batman: The Animated Series, as opposed to the regular DC Universe.
+The Batman Adventures is a DC Comics comic book series featuring Batman, set in the universe of Batman: The Animated Series and its successors.

 Overview

 The Batman Adventures was created to tie-in with the Batman: The Animated Series.
 As the animated series changed with each successive re-branding and relaunch, so too did The Batman Adventures.
 It was originally conceived as a miniseries, but eventually got its status as tie-in.

 The success of The Batman Adventures has also led to a set of "Adventures" titles mirroring the animated series that followed Batman: The Animated Series, including Superman Adventures (based on Superman: The Animated Series) and Justice League Adventures (based on Justice League).

 The Batman Adventures (vol. 1, 1992–1995)

-Based on Batman: The Animated Series, the first series ran for 36 issues, 2 annuals, and 3 specials (Mad Love and Holiday Special, which were both adapted into episodes for The New Batman Adventures, plus an adaptation of the Batman: Mask of the Phantasm movie).
+Based on Batman: The Animated Series, the first series ran for 36 issues, 2 annuals, and 3 specials (Mad Love and Holiday Special, which were both adapted into episodes for The New Batman Adventures, plus an adaptation of the film Batman: Mask of the Phantasm).
 The first annual introduces Roxy Rocket, who would later appear in The New Batman Adventures episode "The Ultimate Thrill" and the Superman: The Animated Series episode "Knight Time".
 Most of the issues were written by Kelley Puckett, and illustrated by Mike Parobeck and Rick Burchett, though Ty Templeton did the writing and art on a few issues.
 Mad Love was written by Paul Dini and illustrated by Bruce Timm, while the holiday special was written and illustrated by a number of creative people who had worked on the animated series, including Paul Dini, Bruce Timm, Glen Murakami, Dan Riba, and Kevin Altieri.